 The field of urban studies investigates cities and urban life in their physical, environmental, social, economic, and political manifestations.
 It explores the causes, prevalence, and consequences of urban challenges, and considers the theory and practice of addressing such challenges.
 Its subjects range in scale from global social inequalities, to the local and personal ramifications of neighborhood design.

-Students from any major can benefit from minoring in urban and regional planning.
+Students from any major can benefit from minoring in urban studies.
 Social scientists will learn public management and community organizing.
 Engineers will learn about urban infrastructure systems, including water supply and transportation.
 Humanities majors will discover that planning thought draws heavily on critical analyses of race, class, and ethnicity.
 Science majors will find that planners apply knowledge of statistics, engineering, and environmental systems to solve complex problems.

-The Ph.D. program admits qualified students with a bachelor's or master's degree from a variety of social science, humanities, and physical science disciplines or from professional fields, including planning, policy, and design.
+The Ph.D. program admits qualified students with a bachelor's or master's degree from a variety of social science, humanities, and physical science disciplines, or from professional fields, including planning, policy, and design.
 Students who are admitted have a strong background in at least one of the academic disciplines related to urban planning, public policy, or design-behavior research, and a demonstrated fit with existing faculty research interests and expertise.

 PPD offers concurrent degree programs in Civil Engineering or Law, with curriculum coordination allowing students to specialize and obtain two degrees in less time than if they were pursued separately.
 Eligibility requires separate applications and acceptance to each program.
 For information on concurrent degree programs, please visit the following links: